hwdong/deformation_graph/README.md

 # deformation_graph
-I wrote a deformation graph code for Embedded deformation.
-The deformation graph is like the following:
+This is my deformation graph code for the implementation of Embedded deformation.
+The deformation graph will look like the following picture:

 ![alt tag](https://github.com/hwdong/deformation_graph/blob/master/geo_sample.jpg)

-The deformation graph is generated using farthest point sampling algorithm and the code is based on the fast marching code from Professor Gabriel Peyre to compute geodesic distance.
+The deformation graph is generated using farthest point sampling algorithm and the code is based on the fast marching code from Professor Gabriel Peyre to compute geodesic distance of a triangular mesh.

+Please look at the gen_deformation_graph.h on how to generate defoormation graph.

 Reference